amiaopensource/vrecord/README.md

 Vrecord uses AMIA Open Source’s [ffmpegdecklink](https://github.com/amiaopensource/homebrew-amiaos/blob/master/ffmpegdecklink.rb) to do its dirty work.
 Other dependencies are: cowsay, [decklinksdk](https://github.com/amiaopensource/homebrew-amiaos/blob/master/decklinksdk.rb), [gtkdialog](https://github.com/amiaopensource/homebrew-amiaos/blob/master/gtkdialog.rb), freetype, sdl and xmlstarlet.
 Optional dependencies are: gnuplot, mediaconch, mkvtoolnix, mpv and qcli.

-Currently vrecord supports macOS or Linux, and Blackmagic Design capture cards with the Blackmagic driver installed or AVFoundation.
+Currently vrecord supports macOS or Linux, and Blackmagic Design capture cards with the Blackmagic driver installed or AVFoundation for DV capture on macOS.
 Some notes on [needed hardware](Resources/Documentation/hardware.md) are provided.

 If you want to see a more detailed description about how to digitize analog videotape see our document on [analog digitization](Resources/Documentation/analog_digitization.md).